The Work of Ann and Sasha Shulgin

 - All donations over $50 U.S. will receive a tax deduction for the full amount from MAPS.

 - Donations over $1000 U.S. get you a personal invitation to the premiere screening and party.

 - Donations of $10,000 U.S will be rewarded with an ‘Associate Producer’ credit on the film.

-Time is of the essence.
-Please get in touch with us now: we’d like to shoot before the year is out.
+Time is of the essence!
+Please get in touch now.

 This film will put the Shulgin’s story in context, both in popular culture and in the historical record… and you can be a part of that.